- What We Do

 What You Need to Apply

 1. Make sure you meet the minimum standards.
 To qualify for a grant, your project has to meet our minimum standards (listed below).
-If you have questions about the size of your project, reach out to the PCD staff member who visited your property (we can review notes from your visit with you).
+If you have questions about the size of your project, reach out to the PCD staff member who visited your property.
+Rain garden projects must first complete the soil infiltration test.

 5. Fill our our online application. before grants are due on Friday, November 18th.
 Submit your budget estimate, project scope, before photos, and any other documents you want to include along with your application.